 Add resolution in the closing

 Lastly, you need to give your customer confidence in your business.
 By offering reassurance, you are reminding your customer that their package will arrive.
 But also, that your team is ready to help.
-Adding discounts or deals to your email can sometimes turn a shipping delay into a positive experience for your customer.
-Be creative and offer discounts like 21% off your next order with the code “Sorry2021.”
+Adding discounts or deals to your email can sometimes turn a shipping delay into a positive experience for your customer, and position the customer for their next purchase with your brand.
+Be creative and offer discounts like 21% off your next order with the code “Sorry2023.”

 Stay Up to Date With Shipping Delays

-Staying up to date on your recent orders can be hard, but utilizing a 3PL provider like Red Stag Fulfillment can help you keep track of your order status.
+Staying up to date on your recent orders can be hard, but using a 3PL provider like Red Stag Fulfillment can help you keep track of order statuses.
 Integrations like our in-house warehouse management system (WMS) called ShipStream.
 ShipStream gives Red Stag the ability to manage our warehouses and fill orders in a timely and efficient manner.

 As you journey through the holiday season, it’s important to set shipping expectations regularly going forward.
 With many ways to communicate shipping delays, email can be your eCommerce business’ best tool.
 However, you can set expectations before your customer’s make their purchase.
 Click the image below to learn other ways to communicate shipping delays to your customers.